What is Securities Fraud?

 - Any beneficial owner of more than ten percent of a class of the company’s equity securities

-Insider trading is regulating by the Securities Exchange Commission.
-Under the SEC Fair Disclosure regulation, a company must disclose non-public information to the public at large at the same time they intentionally disclose the information to one person.
+The Securities Exchange Commission regulates insider trading.
+Under the SEC Fair Disclosure regulation, a company must disclose non-public information to the public at large while intentionally disclosing it to one person.

 Being Investigated for Securities Fraud or Insider Trading?

-If you are being investigated by the SEC or NASD for securities fraud or insider trading, it is imperative that you have representation by attorneys with experience in this complex area of law.
-Our securities fraud and insider trading defense lawyers will investigate your specific case and determine the most efficient way to proceed.
+Suppose you are being investigated by the SEC or NASD for securities fraud or insider trading.
+In that case, it is imperative that you have representation by a federal criminal defense attorney with experience in this complex area of law.
+Our securities fraud and insider trading criminal defense lawyers will investigate your specific case and determine the most efficient way to proceed.
 The best thing you can do is to hire a lawyer right away to protect your rights.
 Call 803.252.4800 for a free consultation.